ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 ...
 AND NEITHER period A NOR extended period A have ended ...

 ...
-AND a motion that the treaty should not be ratifed has NOT been approved in the Lords.
+AND a motion that the treaty should not be ratified has NOT been approved in the Lords.

 ## Statements reponding to resolution in period A

 Statements that the treaty should nonetheless be ratified, triggering a new period B.

-It is not yet clear which House or Houses a statement will appear in if one or both Houses resolve against ratifiaction.
+It is not yet clear in which House - or Houses - a statement will be given if one or both Houses resolve against ratification.

 ### Joint statement

-A statement responding to both Houses having resolved against in period A is ALLOWED to be made if ...
+A statement responding to both Houses having resolved against ratification in period A is ALLOWED to be made if ...

 ... period B has NOT yet started ...